Free Trial

 Is Macquarie Energy Transition ETF's short interest increasing or decreasing?

-Macquarie Energy Transition ETF saw a increase in short interest in May.
-As of May 31st, there was short interest totaling 400 shares, an increase of 33.3% from the previous total of 300 shares.
+Macquarie Energy Transition ETF saw a decline in short interest in the month of June.
+As of June 30th, there was short interest totaling 100 shares, a decline of 75.0% from the previous total of 400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Macquarie Energy Transition ETF's short interest compare to its competitors?